Alfie-Copley/GitHub-BootCamp-Projects/README.md

 - **Computer Misuse Act**: prohibits unauthorised access or cybercrime.
 Each section outlined what the law is, why it matters, real-world examples, and consequences of breaches.

-## Day 2: Excel Practice
+## Task – Excel Practice
 - Created tables, sorted data, and used SUM and AVERAGE functions.
 - Analyzed dataset performance for English, Math, and Science.
 - Practiced using Excel formulas and sorting/filtering tools.

-## Day 3: Pivot Tables & SWITCH Function
+## Task – Pivot Tables & SWITCH Function
 - Created Pivot Tables using sales data by region and product.
 - Applied the `SWITCH` function to classify sales volumes (High, Medium, Low).
 - Analyzed bike sales by demographics and region, identifying profitability patterns.

-## Day 4: Presentation Preparation
+## Task – Presentation Preparation
 - Researched how to prepare and deliver data findings to senior leaders.
 - Discussed presentation tools, public speaking, and visualization best practices.
 - Evaluated tools for data visualisation and delivery effectiveness.